AnitaYCheng/ayc-eleventy-site/README.md

 - [SVG favicon in dark mode](https://codyhouse.co/nuggets/svg-favicon-dark-mode), because mine looked janky
 - [Image galleries with PhotoSwipe](https://www.markllobrera.com/posts/eleventy-building-image-gallery-photoswipe) and I also somehow implemented [dynamic captions](https://github.com/dimsemenov/photoswipe-dynamic-caption-plugin) with it.
 This is referenced in `.eleventy.js`
 - [Reading progress bar](https://w3collective.com/reading-progress-indicator/) added to `src/js/main.js`
+- [Eleventy redirect from](https://brianm.me/posts/eleventy-redirect-from/) since some of my URLs no longer match the old ones.
+It really adds a ton of folders, but worth it!

 ### Hanging punctuation
 A lot of things I had to hack in JavaScript on my old site, I can now do in CSS!
 Like the aforementioned sticky div.
 Super cool!
 But the `hanging-punctuation` CSS property is still not standard, sadface.
 Luckily [this tutorial from envatotuts+](https://webdesign.tutsplus.com/getting-the-hang-of-hanging-punctuation--cms-19890a) still works, even if it's 10 years old!
 I stuck the code into `src/js/main.js`.